GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

 * https://api-alpha.SAM.gov/prodlike

 ### Completing Authentication, Authorization and API Keys

-#### Get a System Account
 To ensure data quality in the SAM.gov live environment, you must complete a Subaward Bulk Upload test in Alpha.sam.gov.
-A system account enables you to use this API to publish multiple subcontract or subaward reports to SAM.gov at once using software or web services.
-Follow these steps to get a system account with subaward reporting permissions:
+#### User Account Creation
-1. Create an account on Alpha.sam.gov, if you do not already have one.
+1. Create a user account on Alpha.sam.gov
+2. Skip this step if you already have an account

+#### Entity Registration
-2. Register your entity in AlphaSAM, if it is not already registered.
+1. Register your entity in alpha.sam.gov
-3. Request your Entity Administrator to assign the following roles on your user account, if you do not already have these roles
-   a.
-Administrator or Data Entry role under the Entity Reporting domain with subaward permissions enabled
-   b.
-Non-Federal System Administrator role
-   c.
-If no administrator is available, reach out for assistance on FSD.gov
+2. Skip this step if you already have an account

+#### Obtain Reporting Permissions
+1. Acquire Administrator or data entry role under entity reporting domain and Non-Federal System Administrator role under system accounts in alpha.sam.gov for your entity by requesting it from your Entity Administrator.
+If no Entity Administrator is available, you can request both the roles by reaching out to fsd.gov
+2. Skip this step if you already have an account.
+3. Ensure subaward permissions are enabled

+#### System Account Application Process
+1. Sign in to alpha.sam.gov
-4. Once you have the Non-Federal System Administrator role, locate the System Account section in your Alpha Workspace and select the section title.
+2. Navigate to the System Account section in your Workspace.
-5. Select the New Account button.
-Enter the required information and submit the application
-   a.
-If you apply for a system account without receiving the Non-Federal System Administrator role, you can still use a system account to pull other types of SAM.gov data by API, but you will not have the permissions required to publish subcontract or subaward reports to SAM.gov.
+3. Select "New Account"
+4. Complete and submit required information

+#### Application Review
-6. The General Services Administration will review your system account application.
-You will receive an email notification of approval or rejection
+1. General Services Administration will review your application
+2. You will receive an email notification of approval or rejection

-If you apply for a system account without receiving the Non-Federal System Administrator role, you can still use a system account to pull other types of SAM.gov data by API, but you will not have the permissions required to publish subcontract or subaward reports to SAM.gov.

 #### Get a System Account API Key
 We require a system account API key to use this API.
 Once your system account is approved, get an API key from the System Account Workspace.
 When your system account is new, you must set up a system account password before generating your API key.
 Once your password is set up, you must enter it to get your API key.

-API keys are valid for 90 days.
-New keys are automatically generated 15 days before the key expires.
+<b>NOTE:</b> API keys are valid for <b>90 days.</b> New keys are automatically generated 15 days before the key expires.
 New and current keys are active and valid during the 15-day period until the current key expires on the 90th day.
+Get your API key from your apha.sam.gov System Account Workspace.

+#### Bulk Upload Testing
-Test the Bulk Upload feature in AlphaSAM using the instructions below.
-Verify data format passes verification.
+1. Test Subaward Bulk Upload Data File in Alpha.sam.gov for more details, review the instructions below.
+2. Verify data format passes verification

+#### Final Steps
-To complete your Subaward System Account request in the SAM.gov live environment, follow the same workflow on SAM.gov that you previously executed in AlphaSAM.
+1. To complete your Subaward System Account request, follow the same workflow on www.sam.gov that you previously executed in alpha.sam.gov.

-Be prepared to provide your Alpha System Account name during the process.
+2. Be prepared to provide your Alpha System Account name during the process.

+If you apply for a system account without receiving the Non-Federal System Administrator role, you can still use a system account to pull other types of SAM.gov data by API, but you will not have the permissions required to publish subcontract or subaward reports to SAM.gov.

 #### API Key Rate Limits
 We limit call rates by day and account type.